-- 26. Where an act is done under section 23 in relation to a protected layout-design, the Government must pay to the qualified owner of the protected layout-design the remuneration - (a) that is agreed; - (b) that is determined by a method agreed between the Government and the qualified owner; or - (c) in default of agreement, that is determined by the Court on the application of either of them.
+- 26. Where an act is done under section 23 in relation to a protected layout-design, the Government shall pay such remuneration to the qualified owner of the protected layout-design - (a) as is agreed; - (b) as is determined by a method agreed between the Government and the qualified owner; or - (c) in default of agreement, as is determined by the Court on the application of either of them.